jameshyojaelee/CellAnnot-GPT/README.md

 # GPT Cell Annotator

 GPT Cell Annotator is an AI assistant that annotates single-cell RNA-seq clusters by combining curated marker knowledge with a large language model.
-It delivers evidence-backed cell type suggestions, confidence scoring, and validation tooling that reduces manual labeling time from days to minutes.
+It delivers evidence-backed cell type suggestions, confidence scoring, and validation guardrails so teams can move from raw clusters to trusted labels in minutes.

 ## Why It Matters